dcodner24/E-Commerce-Back-End/README.md

 ## Questions
 <a name="questions"></a>

->If you have any questions please check the issue for the associated repo at my github account: dcodner24
+>If you have any questions please check the issues for the associated repo at my github account: [dcodner24](https://github.com/dcodner24/E-Commerce-Back-End/issues)

 >For any additional questions, feel free to contact me at my work email: dccodner24@gmail.com